Subgraphs: How to query Uniswap V2 subgraph

 Chainstack subgraphs simplify the extraction and processing of data from archive nodes, allowing for easy filtering and querying using GraphQL.
 Without subgraphs, Web3 developers and users would need to aggregate, process, and filter blockchain data themselves, which involves parsing vast amounts of raw transaction data.

-We will discuss an elastic subgraph for Uniswap V2.
+We will discuss a subgraph for Uniswap V2.
 For more information on setting up dedicated custom subgraphs, please refer to our detailed tutorial here.

 Uniswap V2 subgraph